Vision-based Proximity and Tactile Sensing for Robot Arms: Design, Perception, and Control

 ProTac Design

 We introduce ProTac, a vision-based soft sensing link with controllable optical properties.
-The design integrates multimodal sensing into a flexible robotic link to enable contact-rich and proximity-aware manipulation.
+Its design integrates tactile and proximity sensing into a soft robotic link, enabling whole-body, contact-rich, and proximity-aware manipulation.

 ProTac Perception